johnsonn573/ASM_code_repository/README.md

-# Main header
+# Pipeline description

-Some description.
+Some raw data description:
+The raw data can be downloaded from SRR using fastq-dump from SRA tools.

+fastq_to_sc_bam.sh